 The basics of a reimbursement claim

-The judge holds a great deal of power when it comes to reimbursement claims
+The judge holds a great deal of power when it comes to reimbursement claims.

 How can a judge react to a reimbursement claim made in a Texas divorce?

-Otherwise, you will likely see a court attach a monetary value to the reimbursement claim and simply award you a certain sum of money.
+Otherwise, you will likely see a court attach a monetary value to the reimbursement claim and award you a certain sum of money.
 In this way, the separate and community estates of you and your spouse would not get involved.
 You would receive this claim as a judgment against your ex-spouse that could be pursued in court if you are not paid by the date ordered in your final decree of divorce.

-What can you do to prevent your spouse from successfully arguing a reimbursement claim
+What can you do to prevent your spouse from successfully arguing a reimbursement claim?

 Let's put the shoe on the other foot, now.
 Suppose that instead of attempting to argue for a reimbursement claim in your Texas divorce, you are now trying to argue against your spouse's reimbursement claim.
 What are the defenses, if any, to a reimbursement claim?

 You can also attempt to argue that your separate estate is owed a reimbursement claim of its own.
 This is a little trickier because you have to have a reimbursement claim that can be proved.
-However, if you want to make an argument that you have your reimbursement claim it could be that you make this argument in mediation rather than court.
+However, if you want to make an argument that you have your reimbursement claim, it could be that you make this argument in mediation rather than court.
 You wouldn't have to prove all elements of the reimbursement claim in mediation.
 All you would need to do is make an allegation and see if it can ward off your spouse's claim.

 What are some of the reimbursement claims in Texas that are not specified in the Texas Family Code?

 For instance, there is a way for you to argue that your separate estate is entitled to reimbursement for money spent before you're ever being married to your spouse.
-I'll give you an example of how this is possible and under what circumstances it may be found.
+I'll give you an example of how this is possible and what circumstances it may be found.
 Suppose that your spouse purchased some land from her parents before your marriage.
 Around the same time, you sold your separate property home and netted around $20,000 from the sale.
-You and your wife-to-be decided to build a home on the land that she just bought from her parents.
+You and your wife-to-be decided to build a home on the land she just bought from her parents.

-A few months later you and your wife got married.
-Once the house was built you all moved in.
+A few months later, you and your wife got married.
+Once the house was built, you all moved in.
 Unfortunately, you are now getting a divorce from one another.
 The land that you all lived on was separate property belonging to your wife.
-After all, it was purchased with income that was not yours and it was done before your marriage.
+After all, it was purchased with income that was not yours, and it was done before your marriage.
 What about the house, however?

 It is possible that a judge could rule that your separate estate is entitled to be reimbursed money from your wife's separate estate under this scenario.
 This is because the money you spent before your marriage may justify a reimbursement on equitable grounds.
-Courts have a wide amount of discretion when determining whether to allow a reimbursement claim to move forward and eventually be paid out.
+Courts have a vast amount of discretion when determining whether to allow a reimbursement claim to move forward and eventually be paid out.
 All of the circumstances of your case would need to be examined based on what is fair.

 What evidence do you need to come up with to prove a reimbursement claim?

-Likewise, if community funds were used to pay down a separate property debt of your spouse, you could simply obtain bank statements that show what the balance of the loan was at the start of your marriage and what it is now.
-If you can show the funds used to pay down that debt were a community in nature then you are on the right track as far as successfully presenting evidence to back up your reimbursement claim.
+Likewise, if community funds were used to pay down a separate property debt of your spouse, you could obtain bank statements that show what the balance of the loan was at the start of your marriage and what it is now.
+If you can show the funds used to pay down that debt were a community in nature, then you are on the right track as far as successfully presenting evidence to back up your reimbursement claim.